 Wasps can cause a lot of distress when they show up at your premises.
 It’s even worse when they show up at your place of work.
-Wasps can disrupt activities and lead to significant loses and injury.
+Wasps can disrupt activities and lead to significant losses and injury.
 The effects of a wasp infestation can haunt your business even long after they have gone due to lost customers.
 It is, therefore, crucial that once an infestation has been detected it be taken care of immediately.

 In addition to the distress a wasp infestation will cause to employees and customers, it could cause fatal injuries to some people who are allergic to their stings.
 An infestation will have a negative impact on productivity and employee morale.
 Customers visiting your premises will also avoid coming in as they would fear for their safety.

 Wasps come in various shapes, sizes and colours depending on the species.
 They do, however, have a few characteristics that are common to all.
 These characteristics are a pointed lower abdomen and a thin waist known as a petiole.
 It is this petiole that separates its thorax from the abdomen.
 These traits make it easy to identify.

 Wasps generally fall into one of two categories: solitary wasps and social wasps.
 Adult social wasps live together in large colonies of thousands of individuals inside a single nest while solitary wasps live alone and generally don’t construct nests.
 It is the former type of wasps that can be the most problematic when they invade your business premises jeopardising both employee and customer safety.

 Social wasps build their nests in low traffic areas with minimum disturbance and dry, warm conditions.
 Wasps mostly build their nests in wall cavities, under a building’s roof spaces and eaves.
 It is here that a queen will construct a basic nest from chewed wood pulp and saliva.